-Here’s how to get started with Cursive.
+Here's how to get Cursive installed.

 If you're starting IntelliJ for the first time, it will ask you to select the plugins you'd like to use from the list of bundled plugins.
 It's a good idea to disable plugins you know you'll never use to improve startup time and memory use.
 If you change your mind later, you can always re-enable them in Settings→Plugins.

 If you're used to using Eclipse, JetBrains have a migration guide.
 It's fairly Java specific but there's some useful information there relevant to Cursive too, as well as basic IntelliJ terminology.

 If you already have La Clojure, clojure-kit or the existing Leiningen plugin from Jan Thomä installed, you'll need to uninstall them or they'll conflict with Cursive.
 Open Settings→Plugins and select the "Installed" tab.
 Uninstall the plugins by clicking on the plugin title and selecting "Uninstall" from the drop-down.
 Restart IntelliJ when it prompts you to.